-If you opt for the funding of a programme as a large project (Option 1 in Section 3.2.3), the main applicant will become the official representative after the award.
-The official representative is responsible for compliance with funding conditions, including conducting the project in accordance with the submitted proposal, passing on contributions to applicants and financial accountability.
-Applicants must play an active role in conducting the project (i.e. as (co-)promotor and/or in day-to-day supervision of researchers appointed to the project).
+If you opt for the funding of a programme as a large project (Option 1 in Section 3.2.3), then the main applicant will become the official representative after the award.
+The official representative is responsible for compliance with funding conditions, including conducting the project in accordance with the proposal and financial accountability submitted.
+The official representative is responsible for communicating the NWO conditions (e.g. the award letter) and for passing contributions on to coapplicants.
+Co-applicants must play an active role in conducting the project (i.e. as (co-)supervisor and/or in day-to-day supervision of researchers appointed to the project) and are responsible for compliance with the applicable conditions of the funding decision insofar as these relate to their activities within the project.

-If you opt for a formal division of the programme into projects (Option 2 in Section 3.2.3), the main applicant of each project within a programme will become the official representative for that project after the award.
-The official representatives are responsible for compliance with funding conditions, including conducting the project in accordance with the project plan, passing on contributions to applicants and financial accountability.
-Applicants must play an active role in conducting the project (i.e. as (co-)promotor and/or in day-to-day supervision of researchers appointed to the project).
+If you opt for a formal division of the programme into projects (Option 2 in Section 3.2.3), then the main applicant of each project within a programme will become the official representative for that project after the award.
+The official representatives are responsible for compliance with funding conditions, including conducting the project in accordance with the project plan and approved financial accountability.
+The official representative is responsible for communicating the NWO conditions (e.g. the award letter) and for passing contributions on to co-applicants.
+The official representatives sit on the user committee of the Governance project (which acts as the programme committee).
+Co-applicants must play an active role in conducting the project (i.e. as (co-)supervisor and/or in day-to-day supervision of researchers appointed to the project) and are responsible for compliance with the applicable conditions of the grant decision insofar as they relate to their activities within the project.